nondayo/MentalHealth/README.md

 # Prerequisite
 - Install R
-- Install R packages: dplyr, randomForest
+- Install R packages: dplyr, randomForest, ggplot2, ggmosaic

 # Structure of the repo
 - data: the raw data used in this project